JenniferFeldt/se_project_spots/README.md

-# Project 3: Spots
+# Spots

-### Overview

-- Intro
-- Figma
-- Images

-**Intro**

-1. Spots
+An image sharing site.

+## Description

-2. This project is a responsive portfolio website that showcases projects, skills, and contact details.
+This project is a responsive portfolio website that showcases projects, skills, and contact details.
 It features an interactive UI with animations and a clean design to improve user engagement.

-3. Technologies & Techniques Used
+## Technologies & Techniques Used

 HTML: Structured the webpage using semantic HTML elements for better accessibility and SEO.